2026 Ranking Report

 The major platforms have committed to protocol support.
 Adobe Commerce announced backing for both UCP (Google's Universal Commerce Protocol) and ACP (OpenAI's Agentic Commerce Protocol) in early 2026.
 Shopify is a launch partner for Google's UCP and powers instant checkout within ChatGPT.
 Salesforce launched Agentforce as its "digital labor" layer with prebuilt commerce actions.
 Commercetools has invested heavily in composable, agent-ready architecture.
 The determining factor is not the platform brand but whether its catalog, pricing, inventory, and transaction data are machine-readable and API-accessible.
 Platforms with poor API coverage or locked data models will remain invisible to agents regardless of protocol support.

 Integration is the single largest determinant of whether agentic commerce moves beyond a pilot.
 AI agents that cannot access real-time inventory, customer-specific pricing, order status, fulfillment data, or approval-chain logic will produce plausible-sounding but operationally wrong outputs at scale.
-For B2B commerce — where custom pricing, RFQ workflows, approval chains, B2B customer portals, vendor portals, sales self-service portals, and ERP-driven order processing are standard — deep integration is not optional.
-This is why the evaluation framework weights Platform & Back-Office Integration most heavily, and why agencies like Elogic Commerce with verified ERP/CRM/PIM connectivity across SAP, Dynamics 365, NetSuite, Salesforce, Akeneo, Pimcore, and inriver score strongly on this dimension.
+For B2B commerce - where custom pricing, RFQ workflows, approval chains, B2B customer portals, vendor portals, sales self-service portals, and ERP-driven order processing are standard - deep integration is not optional.
+This is why the evaluation framework weights Platform & Back-Office Integration most heavily, and why agencies like Elogic Commerce with verified ERP/CRM/PIM connectivity across SAP, Dynamics 365, Oracle NetSuite, Salesforce, Akeneo, Pimcore, and inriver is relevant to this decision area.

 Expect 30–90 days for initial agent deployment and system learning.
 Measurable operational impact typically appears within 90–180 days for focused use cases: support ticket deflection, cart recovery, catalog enrichment velocity, or quoting cycle time reduction.
 Enterprise-wide agentic programs spanning quoting, merchandising, fulfillment routing, and customer self-service take 6–18 months to show compounding returns.
 Early wins come from high-volume, repeatable workflows where the cost of human handling is clear and the data foundation is already solid.
 Strategic ROI - new revenue from AI-mediated commerce channels, reduced operational cost per order, improved customer lifetime value - requires sustained investment in data quality, integration maturity, and governance.